godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

                 if explosion_wait_timer >= EXPLOSION_WAIT_TIME:
                     queue_free()

-Let's go over what's happening, starting with the global variables:
+Let's go over what's happening, starting with the class variables:

 * ``GRENADE_DAMAGE``: The amount of damage the grenade causes when it explodes.
 * ``GRENADE_TIME``: The amount of time the grenade takes (in seconds) to explode once it's created/thrown.